sophiahill/OPDC-projects/README.md

 `trees!`: creating a map for all trees to be maintained or planted in the neighborhood.

 Below the folders are Tableau packaged workbooks that contain the maps for these projects.
-You can download them and open them in Tableau to view.
+You can download and open them in Tableau to view.